near/bounties/README.md

 ## FAQ
-### How is building for an RFP/spec different from addressing a code issue?
+### How is building for a Bounty different from addressing a code issue?

-If you are a developer, you can get involved directly with the main repos by going directly to those and checking out the open issues.
-The RFP/specs in this repo are intended to involve larger projects which will likely have their own repos (if code-oriented) or which will likely be otherwise totally separate from any of the existing repos.
+If you are a developer, you can get involved directly with the main project repos by going directly to those and checking out the open issues.
+The Bounty specs in this repo are intended to involve projects which are not related to existing repos.

 ### Does this include marketing-style bounties?